c4pt0r/pfs/agfs-shell/README.md

 **AGFS Server must be running!**

-Start the AGFS server before using agfs-shell2:
+Start the AGFS server before using agfs-shell:

 ```bash
 # Option 1: Run from source